dam4rus/zj-git-branch/README.md

 Open the log for the selected branch with `ctrl+l`.
 How to open the log can be configured.
 See [Configuration](#configuration)

+### Switch to previous branch

+The previously checked out branch can be checked out with `ctrl+p`.

+### Fetching changes from remote

+Changes from a remote branch to the tracking local branch can be fetched with `ctrl+f`.

 ## Configuration

 The following configuration options can be provided to the plugin